This is the latest news on how Covid-19 is affecting our Branch services

 For those supporters who wish to make a financial donation, and are in a position to do so, that would be the best way to help us right now.
 We will continue to have our day to day running costs and anticipate increased cost in the coming months.
 To make a donation online you can do so via our Virgin Money Giving page.
 If you’d like to offer us long-term financial help, we have our Safe Haven animal pen sponsorship.
 Any amount you are able to give will make a difference – thank you.

-We have been closely monitoring the ongoing situation and will continue to follow advice from the UK Government.
-As always, the safety and wellbeing of our staff, volunteers, the public, and the animals in our care, is first and foremost, and we are taking all necessary steps to ensure we are able to protect their health and safety.
+We are closely monitoring the ongoing situation and will continue to follow advice from the UK Government.
+As always, the safety and wellbeing of our staff, volunteers, the public, and the animals in our care, is first and foremost, and we are taking all necessary steps to ensure we are able to protect their health and safety now and in the future.

 We have also implemented the recommendations of Public Health England and will continue to ensure that all our animals are being well cared for at all times.
-All staff members are being extra diligent in terms of self-care and personal hygiene, and are encouraged to self-isolate and call 111 if they experience symptoms, visit a high risk Category 1 zone, or come into contact with anyone they know or suspect may have the virus.
+All staff members are being extra diligent in terms of self-care and personal hygiene, and are encouraged to self-isolate and call 111 if they experience symptoms or come into contact with anyone they know or suspect may have the virus.

 We are grateful to everyone for their patience and understanding at such a difficult time for us all – please keep an eye on this page for further information.
 Stay safe everyone.